The Woman with the Handbag: Statues

 A local artist, Susanna Arwin, expressed desire to raise a life-sized statue of Danielsson in Växjö, but it was decided against in February 2015 for two reasons: council members were concerned such a statue could be interpreted as promoting violence, and Danielsson's surviving family reported that they would be unhappy with Danielsson being memorialized in such a manner.
 To protest the decision, people across Sweden began adding handbags to statues.

 In September 2015, Swedish hotel entrepreneur Lasse Diding announced he had bought the statue and intended to donate it to Varberg municipality.
 The statue was later unveiled at Varberg Fortress, but the Varberg board of culture voted in April 2016 not to accept the donation.

-The statue is now in the garden of Lasse Diding's Villa Wäring in Varberg and a second statue has been unveiled in the town of Alingsås.
+The statue is now in the garden of Diding's Villa Wäring in Varberg and a second statue has been unveiled in the town of Alingsås, titled Med handväskan som vapen.